Macedonian Ruins

 I hold it to be true that "All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness7 and that it must be "accurately" handled.8

-All scripture is profitable, but not all of it is obligatory if it isn’t written to you.
+While all scripture is profitable to both people groups, not all of it is obligatory if it isn’t written to for and about you.

 Because of the exclusivity clause of God’s covenant with Israel, consider the following as a general framework by which we examine, interpret, and understand the Bible:

-• Genesis 1 to 11 - was written with a focus on all of mankind.
+• Genesis 1 to 11 - was written for and about all of mankind.

-• Genesis 12 to Acts 9* - was written with a focus primarily on true Israel—the elect.
+• Genesis 12 to Acts 9* - was written for and about true Israel—the elect.

-• Acts 10 to Romans - was written with a focus primarily on Christian Gentiles.
+• Acts 10 to Romans - was written focusing on Christian Gentiles.

 • 1 and 2 Corinthians - was written to all the saints but with a focus on the Messianic Israelites.

-• Ephesians to Philemon - was written with a focus primarily on Christian Gentiles.
+• Ephesians to Philemon - was written focusing on Christian Gentiles.

-• Hebrews to Peter - was written with a primary focus on Messianic Israelites.
+• Hebrews to Peter - was written for and about Messianic Israelites.

 • John to Jude - was written to all the saintsMessianic Israelites and Christian Gentiles.

-• Revelation 1 to 3 - was written with a focus primarily on Christian Gentiles—the invited.
+• Revelation 1 to 3 - was written focusing on Christian Gentiles—the invited.

 • Revelation 4 to 18 - was written primarily to true Israel as "the elect."